univec-ai/postvec/web/docs/models/login.md

    otherwise `$XDG_CONFIG_HOME/postvec/auth.json`
 4. None → public catalogue

-A bad credential **fails**.
-It never silently becomes anonymous. `logout` is how you choose public on purpose.
+An invalid credential returns an error and does not fall back to anonymous access. `logout` restores public-only catalogue resolution.

-## Don't
+## Credential isolation

-::: danger Don't reuse a production spending key for `model pull` A dedicated zero-limit key is the whole point of identity-only auth.
+::: danger Production spending keys are unsuitable for model operations Model catalogue access should use a dedicated key with a zero spending limit.
 :::